Moon18Light/Moon18Light/README.md

 - She/Her

 ### ⚡ Fun fact ...
-- I built a tic-tac-toe game and a Rock-Paper-Scissors game that you can play online!
+- I built a Tic-Tac-Toe game and a Rock-Paper-Scissors game that you can play online!